Skip to content

 This function processes raw photoelastic data to recover stress distribution maps

-using the stress-optic law and polarization analysis.
+using the stress-optic law and polarisation analysis.

 Args: